streamsight/streamsight/README.md

 ```

 ### Running in Kubernetes
-Streamsight can be easily deployed unto Kubernetes using the templates in the /kubernetes_templates folder.
+Streamsight can be easily deployed unto Kubernetes using the templates in the /kubernetes_templates folder. <br />
 Edit and fill in the env variables in the corresponding deployment yaml.

 Event Hubs: